chongminggao/KuaiRec/README.md

 [![LICENSE](https://img.shields.io/badge/license-CC%20BY--SA%204.0-green)](https://github.com/chongminggao/KuaiRec/blob/main/LICENSE)

 *KuaiRec* is a real-world dataset collected from the recommendation logs of the video-sharing mobile app [Kuaishou](https://www.kuaishou.com/cn).
 For now, it is the first dataset that contains a fully observed user-item interaction matrix.
-For the term "fully observed", we mean there are almost no missing values in the user-item matrix,  i.e., each user has viewed each video and then leaved feedback.
+For the term "fully observed", we mean there are almost no missing values in the user-item matrix,  i.e., each user has viewed each video and then left feedback.

 The following figure illustrates the user-item matrices in traditional datasets and *KuaiRec*.